Émile Mayrisch

-Jacob Émile Albert Mayrisch (10 October 1862 – 5 March 1928) was a Luxembourgian industrialist and businessman.
+Jacob Émile Albert Mayrisch (10 October 1862 – 5 March 1928) was a Luxembourgish industrialist and businessman.
 He served as president of Arbed.

 He was married to Aline de Saint-Hubert, who was a famous women's rights campaigner, socialite and philanthropist, and was President of the Luxembourg Red Cross.

 He died in a car accident at Châlons-sur-Marne, in France, in 1928.

 Life

 Émile Mayrisch's father was Edouard Mayrisch, a doctor at court, and his mother was Mathilde Metz, the daughter of Adolf Metz, and niece of Norbert Metz, an industrialist at Eich and Dommeldange, and a government minister.
 He grew up in Eich, which was in those days the industrial centre of Luxembourg.
 For his secondary education, he attended the Athénée de Luxembourg and the Institut Rachez in Belgium.
 From 1881 to 1885 he studied at the Rheinisch-Westfälische Technische Hochschule in Aachen, without graduating, as he did not sit the exams.
 In those days, however, it was possible in Luxembourg to do engineering work, without having to have a diploma.

 In 1885, he went to work in the Dudelange foundry, which had been founded three years previously by his great-uncle Norbert Metz.
 A year later, he went to Rodange, where he became head of production of the blast furnaces.
 On 1 February 1891 he went to Dudelange as an engineer-chemist, where he became head of the laboratory two months later.
 In July 1893 he became general secretary of the board of directors, and on 21 April 1897 was appointed director of the Dudelange foundry.

 As such, he modernised and enlarged the foundry, made contracts with German suppliers and brought the foundry into the Stahlwerkverband.
 He also set new standards regarding the social well-being of his workers: health insurance for the workers, a retirement fund for the employees, paid holiday, an "Economat", where the workers could buy cheap groceries, etc.

 In 1894 he married Aline de Saint-Hubert.
 The couple had two children: Jean (d.
 1899) and Andrée (1901–1976).

 In 1911, after long negotiations, Émile Mayrisch brought about a merger of the three largest Luxembourgish steelworks: ARBED (Aciéries Réunies de Burbach-Eich-Dudelange) was born, of which he became the technical director.
 Up until the war, he made ARBED one of the most important members of the Stahlverband.